Psychology Department Scholarships

-Study abroad scholarships of $2,500 are available to be awarded to psychology majors to facilitate involvement in OSU-approved study abroad programs (not ISAP, research, or internship abroad) that will enrich a student’s psychology education.
+Education abroad scholarships of $2,500 are available to be awarded to psychology majors to facilitate involvement in OSU-approved education abroad programs (not ISAP, research, or internship abroad) that will enrich a student’s psychology education.
 To be eligible, students must be a declared psychology major for at least two semesters and have an overall GPA of at least 3.0.

 Psychology Conference Travel Scholarship